Arryn Zech: Other work

 Zech voice acts as Dr. Emily Grey in Red vs. Blue in 2013.
 In 2016, she said that when she voices Dr. Grey, she has "bubbly hands, almost Disney Princess hands".

 Zech portrayed a character in an episode of the Lethal Weapon TV series in 2017.

 She voiced characters in English dubs of various anime in the 2020s.
 This included "The Ripper" in the Wandering Witch: The Journey of Elaina episode "The Ripper", Ayana Taketatsu in The Detective Is Already Dead, and Gentiane in the anime Girls' Frontline.

 In February 2023, she noted that she had begun writing her first EP, and described it as "incredibly fun".
 In a March 2023, she stated that she was getting a songwriter certification with online classes and was "pretty excited" about her EP.
 (Note: at 29:35-30:57) Her official website also stated that in fall 2023, she would be attending the Berklee School of Music to further her study of music and assist with producing her EP "in the near future."
+The EP was released in October 4, 2025, her birthday, on various music platforms.

 In 2024, GameSpot noted that she was the English dubbed voice of Black Swan in the video game Honkai: Star Rail.